operator-playground-io/Grafana-Operator-Playground-tile/tutorials/operator-installation-verification-tutorial.md

 ### Grafana Operator status verification

-**Step 1: After installation, verify that your operator has been installed successfully by executing below command.**
+**Step 1: Verify that the Grafana Operator has been installed successfully by executing below command.**

 ```execute
 kubectl get csv -n my-grafana-operator